Wednesday, September 19, 2018

 Electric Railways 2015

-Gorham, Maine - Three years after the Portland Railroad (PRR) opened its Westbrook line, the PRR organized the Portland Extension Railroad in July 1895, in order to extend the line 4 miles to Gorham.
+Gorham, Maine - Three years after the Portland Railroad (PRR) opened its Westbrook line, the PRR organized the Portland Extension Railroad in July 1895, to extend the line 4 miles to Gorham.
 Legal issues stalled plans until January 1901, when the PRR gained stock control of the Westbrook, Windham & Naples Railway.
 A route from Mosher's Corner to Gorham Village was laid out and construction began.
 On June 21, 1901, the first electric car entered the village, followed on June 26 by another car carrying a party of about 30 Eastern Starr members and one Railroad Commissioner.
 Regular service followed.

 Central Square Gorham, ME - June 1901